Contributing Gear Writer

 Features and Functionality

-Pockets: Ample pocket space can keep your hands warm and store essentials.
+Ample pocket space can keep your hands warm and store essentials.
 We loved the Mountain Hardwear Boundary Ridge for its excellent pockets.
+Big stretchy drop pockets for gloves, hats, and goggles are nice, and ski pass pockets on the sleeve are great for modern lift scanners.
+Or, an anorak like the Arc’teryx Sabre Relaxed Anorak is ideal if you like a big pass-thru hand pocket.

 Style and Aesthetics

 Your winter jacket should reflect your personal style, whether it’s a sleek, minimalist design or a bold, eye-catching color.
 Consider how the jacket will pair with your existing winter wardrobe.
-The Whitespace 3L Performance 3-in1 was one of our favorites for aesthetics.
+The Burton [AK] Swash and Whitespace 3L Performance 3-in-1 we some of our favorites for aesthetics.

 Price vs. Quality